the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 -   Partial adoptions can lead to information which was previous predictably structured in lab notebooks being spread across multiple IT systems and physical copies
 -   Practical use and interface issues
     -   Laptops or tablets can intrduce interface barriers
-        -   Something as simple as the use of touchscreens and trackpads with gloves
+        -   Lab gloves may hamper the use of touchscreens and track pads.
         -   Free-hand drawing or use of notation not easily represented in simple text such as mathematical and chemical notation
         -   Performant native applications for devices are not always available, notebooks only accessible through web apps can have performance issues that make their interfaces frustrating to use
         -   In a physical book people use a lot they remember spacially where things are they pick it up and open it immediately to roughly the right page